How fair are we? From conceptualization to automated assessment of fairness definitions: Proposed Approach

-To initiate the fairness assessment process with \tool, the initial step involves defining bias by specifying the \textit{sensitive variables}, \textit{privileged and unprivileged groups}, and \textit{positive outcome}.
-Subsequently, multiple analyses can be constructed based on this bias definition.
-A \textit{fairness analysis} tailors a specific bias definition to a particular dataset, with a defined scope and associated fairness metrics.
-These fairness metrics can either be established in existing literature or custom-defined by the user.
 These specification steps are implemented in \tool as a model-driven approach, utilizing the EMF ecosystem \cite{steinberg2008emf}.
-In this phase, the output is a model (referred to as the \textit{Bias and Fairness Model} in the figure) that encapsulates both the bias and the corresponding fairness analysis definitions.
+In this phase, the output is a model (referred to as the \textit{Bias and Fairness Model} in Figure \ref{fig:high_level_view}) that includes both the bias and the corresponding fairness analysis definitions.
 This model adheres to the \textit{Bias and Fairness Metamodel}, which serves as the foundational structure of \tool.

-Starting from a model describing the bias and the related fairness analyses definitions, \tool automatically generates an implementation of them through a code generator based on the Acceleo technology.\footnote{\url{https://www.eclipse.org/acceleo/}} In particular, \tool generates a Python code that automatically checks the fairness of a given dataset using the information provided in the fairness analysis specification.
+Starting from a model describing the bias and the related fairness analyses definitions, \tool automatically generates an implementation of them through a code generator based on Acceleo.\footnote{\url{https://www.eclipse.org/acceleo/}} In particular, \tool generates a Python code that automatically checks the fairness of a given dataset using the information provided in the fairness analysis specification.
 The analyses implementation and the fairness assessment steps comprise the automated phase of \tool and do not require direct human intervention.

+To support the specification of bias and fairness models, we developed a domain-specific language and its corresponding environment utilizing Xtext technology.\footnote{\url{https://eclipse.dev/Xtext/}} This way, users can rely on a textual concrete syntax to specify all the concepts needed in the traditional fairness workflow.
+In the forthcoming section, we present the textual \tool specification for two explanatory use cases, \ie \textit{University} and \textit{TPL}, while presenting the \tool metamodel.
+The Xtext grammar of the \tool DSL is available online at \cite{Daloisio_MODNESS_2024}.